cartigli/vault/xsorted()/III SQL/VIII Joins.md

 GROUP BY e.emp_no
 ORDER BY e.emp_no;
 ```
 *We were returned a table containing three rows: employee_ID, department_code, and manager_ID.
-Employee_ID is emp_no's 10001 - 10020, department_code is the dept_no minimum for each emp_no pulled from the dept_manager table [ to stop duplicates? ], and the manager_ID is 110022 for every record in this table.
+Employee_ID is emp_no's 10001 - 10020, department_code is the dept_no minimum for each emp_no pulled from the dept_manager table [ to stop duplicates ], and the manager_ID is 110022 for every record in this table.
 This is the second Inner most query.*
 ```mysql
 SELECT A.*
 FROM